jes4772/2-5th-program-2/README.md

-# 2-5th-program-1
+# 2-5th-program-2
-This is my first program for submittal to the 2^5th compitition.
+This is my second program for submittal to the 2^5th compitition.